 So, which way is the winner of this debate?
 We will let you…. make the call.

 Did You Know?
-When a roll of toilet paper is used up, most people throw the cardboard core away into the trash.
+After using a roll of toilet paper, most people throw the cardboard core away into the trash.
 But, the cardboard roll is recyclable.
 Placing it in the paper recycling bin, or composting it saves space in the landfill.

 TP Chuckle: What happens when you run out of toilet paper? …Depends